MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/side-effects.md

 Yarrow might cause drowsiness or dizziness when used improperly.
 This effect is often attributed to certain constituents present in Yarrow, notably the sesquiterpene lactones and volatile oils like thujone.
 These compounds, particularly when consumed in excessive amounts or for prolonged periods, can lead to sedative effects, resulting in drowsiness or dizziness.
 Additionally, Yarrow contains flavonoids such as apigenin and luteolin, which may contribute to its sedative properties.

-yarrow's ability to cause drowsiness or dizziness can aggravate many health conditions, like the ones shown in the illustration below.
+Yarrow's ability to cause drowsiness or dizziness can aggravate many health conditions, like the ones shown in the illustration below.

 ![Yarrow Might Cause Drowsiness Or Dizziness](/images/achillea-millefolium-medicine-side-effects-might-cause-drowsiness-or-dizziness.jpg "Yarrow Might Cause Drowsiness Or Dizziness")